Yarr/Yarr/docs/rd53a.md

 The cross-talk is evaluated injecting in the neighboring pixels and checking the occupancy in the central pixel.

-  Update will come shortly to provide option to inject only in the 4 neighbouring pixels (ignoring corners), or 2 neighbouring pixles.

 To check if there is cross-talk for your chip+sensor, use the following command:
 ```bash
 bin/scanConsole -r configs/controller/specCfg.json -c configs/connectivity/example_rd53a_setup.json -s configs/scans/rd53a/std_crosstalk.json  -p